top of page

 Kalyn is the Sib of the late great Jonathan, who left a huge impression on Kalyn in both their childhood together and after his passing.
 Kalyn found the Sib movement during a period of grief, and has found that giving back through the Board has been healing in her journey to understand her Sib experience and honor the memories of her sibling relationship.
 Kalyn works in human resources strategy for a large healthcare company, and lives with her husband, cat, and dog.
 Although her life looks different, Kalyn has nothing but admiration for Sibs that are in the thick of the Club Sandwich Generation - playing a care role for aging parents, young children, and their sibling - and hopes that the work of CaliforniaSibs can provide them with the information, support, advocacy and empowerment they need to thrive in their lives.

-Fresno, Board Treasurer
+Central Valley, Board Treasurer

 LIZA STACK

-Fresno, Board Treasurer
+Central Valley, Board Treasurer

-I have a thirty-three year old brother on the autism spectrum.
+I have a younger brother on the autism spectrum.
 As a big sister, I always knew that I would help care for him in my adult life, but that realization came sooner than expected after our mother and my stepfather, his father, passed.
 My sister and I are now his primary support providers, but we’re really teammates.
-Together, we are learning how to build a new life full of growth, excitement, and bravely facing the unknown and any challenges that come our way.
+Together, we are learning how to build a new life full of growth, and excitement; bravely facing the unknown and any challenges that come our way.
 As my brother likes to say, “adventure is out there” and we plan on finding it.
 Through CASibs, I have a better understanding of myself and have connected with other siblings in ways I had not expected.
 This group is a place of support, empowerment, and a welcome home when you find yourself lost.

-Advisory Council Member
+Bay Area, Advisory Council Member

-Advisory Council Member
+Bay Area, Advisory Council Member

-Advisory Council Member
+Los Angeles, Advisory Council Member

-Advisory Council Member
+Los Angeles, Advisory Council Member

 San Diego, Board Vice President & Co-Founder